GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_vine_copula.md

                 type='RVine',
                 familyset=NA,
                 selectioncrit='AIC')

         }else{

+            #
+            # Use a restricted 'CVine' approach.
+            #
+            # We specify the order of the variables [same order as columns in
+            # es_cop_reorder].
+We also only use a subset of the available
+            # copula families.
+            #

             # Codes for all one-parameter copulas, and the t-copula
             one_par_copulas = c(1:6, 13:14, 16, 23:24, 26, 33:34, 36)